KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 1. Trained a baseline Residual CNN model on Physionet 2017 with 82% validation accuracy.
 2. Trained a baseline Residual CNN model on Physionet 2020 (sinus, fibrillation, flutter) with 90% validation accuracy.
 <br />-> for current results see plots in src/Implementation/v3/results
+3. Accessed and settep up UM data (no ECG folders found, can not access them)
+4. Updated src/Research/Research_Readme.md and currently investigating them closer
+<br />Notices from last meeting:
+- Setup UM Gitlab Repository for this project
+- Split data (training/tests) by patients
+- Take care of sampling rate (i.e. microvolt vs milivolt sample rates)
+- Consecutive order of recordings might be important for analysis
+- Try wavelet transformations
+- Have a look at ICU challenge data
+- Further specify research questions (i.e. 1 and since question 2 is partly described in 1):
+-> i.e. Can a Transformer model capture spatial information from the 12-lead ECG signals? (encoding each lead as a query -> investigate the relations among the leads)
+-> i.e. Can ensemble models perform better than one big model on ECG classification (i.e. stacking of TCNN and Transformer ...
+SVM, LSTM)
+-> notice: I will further specify the research questions during my readings through the papers any my model design
+<br />Research questions so far:
+1. How to design and improve the Transformer architecture to enable transfer learning or fine-tuning for different ECG tasks and datasets monitored through different systems, number of leads, sample rates, durations and noise filters, with the focus on AF related beat classification?
+2. How to design the encoding layer of the Transformer model for ECG AF classification and how does the Transformer perform compared to a Transformer trained on extracted features from the signal?
+3. How well can a decoder-only Transformer-based approach predicts the next AF episode?
+4. How well do the Transformer model perform on long-term ECGs?
+5. Can the Transformer model achieve 90%< accuracy on the PhysioNet 2017 challenge?

 #### Next steps planned:
--> Repostiory will be configured private.
+-> Repostiory will be configured under private. (need of your Github accounts to add contributors)
-<br />-> Training of baseline Residual CNN model on UM data.
+<br />-> Training of the baseline Residual CNN model on UM data.
-<br />-> Model adaption using a Transformer-encoder layer and train a baseline Temporal Convolutional network
-<br />-> Investigate all collected papers on ECG Transformer models (see proposal src/Research/Master Thesis) with focus on different approaches, identify/speficy limitations/weaknesses (research questions may be further specified during this step) and build solution model with PyTorch instead Keras
+<br />-> Further investigate all collected papers on ECG Transformer models (see proposal src/Research/Research_Readme.md) with focus on different approaches, identify/speficy limitations/weaknesses (research questions may be further specified during this step)
+<br />-> Model adaption using Transformer encoder-based blocks and also train a baseline Temporal Convolutional network -> build solution models with PyTorch instead Keras
+<br />-> Investigatation of interesting library for deep learning forecasting, called "Darts", collects bunch of models, i.e. TCNN and Transformer models for timeseries forecasting: https://github.com/unit8co/darts
+<br />-> Investigatation and implementation of different feature extraction methods, i.e. filters and spectograms, an interesting work here is: https://github.com/awerdich/physionet
 <br />-> Implementation of hyperparameter tuning, cross-validation and different measure metrics (i.e. F1 score, Precision, Recall)
-<br />-> Evaluation and work on thesis (model/metrics plots) / write down (research) findings so far
+<br />-> Evaluation and work on thesis (create model/metrics plots) and write down (research) findings so far
 <br />-> Possible more data collection on Atrial Fibrillation vs. Atrial Flutter databases, a paper here: https://www.medrxiv.org/content/10.1101/2023.08.08.23293815v1.full
 <br />-> Investigation of ECG data augmentation techniques
-<br />-> Investigatation of interesting library for deep learning forecasting, called "Darts", collects bunch of models, i.e. TCNN and Transformer models for timeseries forecasting: https://github.com/unit8co/darts
-<br />-> Investigatation and implementation of different feature extraction methods, filters and spectograms, an interesting work here is: https://github.com/awerdich/physionet
 <br />-> (Optional, if needed) Prepare training script with CUDA enabled to pre-train best model (parameter settings/input choice) using Google Colab with a larger A100 GPU -> to later fine-tune it on UM data using the UM cluster (if accessible)

 ### 29th September - 13th October